Types of Water Contaminants & How to Make Water Safe

 UV process

 Contaminated water is exposed to germicidal ultraviolet light.
-The UV wavelength damages the DNA of the living organisms making them unable to reproduce which is what will make you sick.
+The UV wavelength damages the DNA of living organisms, making them unable to reproduce which is what will make you sick.
 The higher the UV dosage, the more energy is delivered to treat contaminated water.
 Energy needs to reach a certain threshold to be sufficient to inactivate most microorganisms in the water.

 While UV treatment purifies water by exposing living organisms to ultraviolet light, it does not filter them out.
 If you want to filter out the microorganisms themselves, an additional 1-micron filter is sufficient.
 (Don’t use this filter for pre-filtering as this can clog this smaller pore-sized filter.)
 UV systems are often paired with Reverse Osmosis Systems as well, to provide a complete purification process for the safest drinking water.